About Maine by Foot

 • Downloading maps: If you want to download my trail map onto your phone before you go, here are some helpful suggestions (submitted by a site user).

 • Trail grades: I include a quick description of a trail’s easiness with either easy, moderate, or difficult.
 Essentially I’m referring to how much uphill walking is involved and the trail distance.
 So my easy refers to preserves that don’t involve too much climbing, but they still may have uneven forested trails gnarled with roots and such.
-But if you search for wheelchair or wheelchair accessible in the search bar, a number of accessible trails will pop up that are very gentle.
+But if you search for wheelchair or wheelchair accessible in the search bar, a number of trails will pop up that are very gentle.

 —Rebecca Goldfine